COVID-19 Vaccine Information

 - You may complete your vaccination pre-registration to express your interest and provide your information to receive a vaccine at our site.
 Thank you for only creating one pre-registration record per person (creating multiple records does not expedite your ability to schedule an appointment).

+Everyone under 18 years of age must be accompanied by a parent or guardian to receive a vaccination.
 We look forward to seeing you for your vaccination at the King County Vaccination Partnership-Redmond.

 Attention: Due to road construction around the Microsoft campus through July 2021, please allow extra time to travel to your appointment.